Mustard.co.uk’s guide to electric vans – everything you need to know

 - Reduced payloads and in some cases, smaller load areas

 - Batteries will eventually degrade – as they age they hold less power, although technology is always improving

 Why use mustard.co.uk to insure your electric van?

-We’re different because of our Cheapest Price Guarantee* – it means that if you find a cheaper like for like van insurance quote anywhere else online, we’ll try to beat it.
-Browse our van insurance page for all your questions answered, we’re here to help you find the best policy for your needs, at a price to suit your budget.
+Browse our van insurance page for answers to your van-related questions, we’re here to help you compare quotes to find the best policy for your needs, at a price to suit your budget.